-To the best of their knowledge and belief and according to the information and explanations obtained by them, your Directors make the following statements in terms of Section 134(5) of the Companies Act, 2013:
+To the best of their knowledge and belief and according to the information and explanations obtained by them from respective HODs and auditors, your Directors make the following statement in terms of Section 134(3) (c) of the Companies Act, 2013:

-- 30.1 That in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures. - 30.2 That such accounting policies have been selected and applied them consistently and made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year ended 31st March 2019 and of the profit of the Company for that period. - 30.3 That proper and sufficient care is taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.
+- 30.1 That in the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures. - 30.2 That such accounting polices have been selected and applied consistently and made judgements and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year ended 31st March 2020 and the profit and loss of the Company for that period. - 30.3 That proper and sufficient care is taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities. - 30.4 That the annual accounts for the year ended 31 March 2020 have been prepared on a going concern basis. - 30.5 That the Company had laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively. - 30.6 That proper systems are devised to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively. - 31.
+In terms of Notification No: GSR/E dated 05.06.2013, issued by Ministry of Corporate Affairs, the Government Companies are exempted from the provisions of Section 164(2) of the Companies Act, 2013.